Cinema of Iran: Iranian Film Festival Zurich

+Iranian Film Festival of Zürich (IFFZ), is being organized to fulfill the cultural gap between Iranians and Swiss along with the foreigners living in Switzerland.

-Festival of Iranian Films in Prague
+Festival of Iranian Films in Prague (ÍRÁN:CI)

-The main goal of the festival is to provide a vivid image of Iranian cinema for a wide range of international audiences in the Prague, Czech Republic.
+The Festival of Iranian Films in Prague, later known as ÍRÁN:CI, was a film festival held in Prague and Brno in the Czech Republic from 2012.
+From 2025 its focus has widened to include other regions of the world, and it is known as KOM:PAS.

 Iranian Film Festival Cologne

 Iranian film Festival is programmed to be held in the city of Cologne in Germany to represent the country Cinema industry.
 House of Cinema in collaboration with Cologne Municipality paved the way for holding the festival.

 The Festival Cinema of Iran

-Iranian film festival (Cinéma D'Iran) is scheduled to kick off on June 26 and will run until July 2, 2013 in Paris.
+Iranian film festival (Cinéma d'Iran) is scheduled to kick off on June 26 and will run until July 2, 2013 in Paris.

 Houston Iranian Film Festival

 The Houston Iranian Film Festival showcases the best in new cinema from Iran.
 Iranian film varied by jury is, In Houston, America will be held.

 Tehran International Animation Festival

-International Animation Festival in Iran Held in Tehran.
+International Animation Festival, held in Tehran.

-Other Festivals
+Other festivals

-Other valid festivals like: Iran International Documentary Film Festival, Moqavemat International Film Festival, International Film Festival 100, International Urban Film Festival, International Parvin Etesami Film Festival, Jasmine International Film Festival (TJIFF), Celebration of Iran Cinematic Critics and Writers, Rouyesh Religious Short Film Festival, Iranian Youth Cinema Society, Edinburgh Iranian Festival, Iranian Film Festival (IFF), Iranian Film Festival Chandigarh, Film Festival, Varesh Short Film Festival, Tehran International Video Film Festival, International Festival of Independent Filmmakers, and Canada's Iranian Film Festival.
+Other valid festivals have included: Iran International Documentary Film Festival, Moqavemat International Film Festival, International Film Festival 100, International Urban Film Festival, International Parvin Etesami Film Festival, Jasmine International Film Festival (TJIFF), Celebration of Iran Cinematic Critics and Writers, Rouyesh Religious Short Film Festival, Iranian Youth Cinema Society, Edinburgh Iranian Festival, Iranian Film Festival (IFF), Iranian Film Festival Chandigarh, Varesh Short Film Festival, Tehran International Video Film Festival, International Festival of Independent Filmmakers, and Canada's Iranian Film Festival.